Donald Trump Attacks Reporter, Dodges Questions And Calls Himself ‘Stable Genius’ During Press Conference

 Mediaite reports that Trump was also asked about his attacks on House Intelligence Committee Chairman Adam Schiff.

 The president has been relentlessly attacking Schiff for days, going as far as accusing the top Democrat of treason.
-Asked about describing his political opponents’ actions as “treasonous,” the president responded that he believes lying — “like Schiff did” — is in and of itself treasonous.
+When asked about describing his political opponents’ actions as “treasonous,” the president responded that he believes lying — “like Schiff did” — is in and of itself treasonous.

 To clarify that he indeed believes Schiff is guilty of treason, Trump boasted about his intellect, calling himself a “very stable genius.”